 No one wants these tubular, slimy balls on their floor, and that’s why it’s great to arm yourself with knowledge for less cleanup.
 Of course, you may not accomplish all 7 of these things because, you know, you have a life.
 But when you incorporate one or more of these tricks into your arsenal, you’re going to see results that will give you a sense of relief.

-- Stop Excess Grooming: Excess grooming can be a sign of many things, and for your cat’s own health, on some occasions it must be discouraged.
+Excess grooming can be a sign of many things, and for your cat’s own health, on some occasions, it must be discouraged.
 When you regularly interact with your cat, you decrease your cat’s potential to groom out of boredom or sadness.
 Excess grooming is a sign of stress, so give your cat a lot of TLC in order to prevent the resulting hairballs.

 As you can see, hairballs are a part of cat life, but they shouldn’t be excessive.
 There are a number of things that you can do to prevent this pesky problem from getting out of hand.
 Should you suspect that your cat has some underlying health issue that is leading to the hairballs, then be sure to take them to a vet to get properly examined.